fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 #### Grading & Grades
-***It’s the end of the semester, and I have an 87.3.
+***It's the end of the semester, and I have an 87.3.
 Can you round me up to 90?***
 No.

 ***Can you "round generously" since I worked hard?***
 No.

 ***Is there any extra credit?***
 Maybe.
-Don’t plan your grade around it.
+Don't plan your grade around it.

 #### Projects & Teamwork